codescape/jira-multiple-subtasks/docs/syntax.md

 #### Affected Version(s)

-By default, newly created subtasks with not have any affected versions.
+By default, newly created subtasks will not have any affected versions.
 If you want to provide affected versions you can do that by providing the version names.
 This example will create a subtask with two affected versions `1.0` and `2.0`: